AnthonyMina/Cs-250-Group-7---Assignment-2/README.md

 Software Architecture Overview:

-The System has Three pages and a data base.
-The Alarm Detection page collects information from the Sensors if an Animal/Mountin Lion is detected.
-Information such as the sensor's location(that detected the animal and the strength of the noise detcted.
-The Alarm Detection class also keeps track of the date and time the animal was detected and the name of the Ranger resposible for the area of the sensor.
-All these information then get sent as report to the Control Page.
-The operator of the Control page can disable the alarm send the data to the Data Base and look up previous reports from the report's page
+The System has Three pages and a database.
+The Alarm Detection page collects information from the Sensors if an Animal/Mountain Lion is detected.
+Information such as the sensor's location(that detected the animal and the strength of the noise detected.
+The Alarm Detection class also keeps track of the date and time the animal was detected and the name of the Ranger responsible for the area of the sensor.
+All this information then gets sent as a report to the Control Page.
+The operator of the Control page can disable the alarm, send the data to the Database and look up previous reports from the report's page.
+The database retrieves and saves the reports for documentation and future reference.
+The Get Reports page is where all the reports would be stored and archived to help predict and manage future incidents.

 Development Plan and Timeline: